Minimalist Beauty: Simple, Ethical Skin Care & Makeup

 It can be a simplified, more effective, more beautiful version of what you are already doing.

-It doesn’t mean that you need to try to go for the “no makeup” look, although you can if you want.
+It not about going for a “no makeup” look, although you can if you want.
 Keep the bold lips, keep the cat eyes.
 Do what makes you feel good, just try to use fewer, better products in doing so.

 Fewer Products